 2. Prevention of Mold and Mildew

-Maintaining proper humidity levels (30%–50%) prevents mold growth, protecting your walls, ceilings, and furnishings from costly damage while safeguarding your family’s health.
+Maintaining proper levels protects walls, ceilings, and furnishings from expensive damage while safeguarding family health.

 3. Enhanced Comfort